 Editor's note [WI: eNS-Ph2, CR#3417]: Whether NSAC is applicable in an SNPN is FFS.

-Based on operator policy, the mobility management based network slice admission control is not applicable for the S-NSSAI included in the AMF emergency configuration data.
+Based on operator policy, the mobility management based network slice admission control is not applicable for the S-NSSAI used for emergency services or priority services, or the mobility management based network slice admission control result is ignored for the S-NSSAI used for emergency services or priority services.

 * * * Next Change * * * *